Engagement so far

 Will this project definitely be going ahead?
 How much influence do we have on the proposals?

-We are at a very early stage of developing our proposals and this project is not a definite.
-So far, we have undertaken some initial assessments to set the parameters for the project but have not undertaken detailed design work.
-This early work includes a heritage assessment and a review of the constraints and opportunities for developing this site, including the potential internal footprint available.
-This initial work does not constitute a detailed plan, which is expected to evolve once we have appointed a design team.
+We are at an early stage of developing our proposals.
+So far, we have undertaken some initial assessments to set the parameters for the project, such as a heritage assessment and a review of the constraints and opportunities for developing this site, including the potential internal footprint available.
+We have also appointed Stanton Williams as architect, who have now begun early design work.

 What is the existing footprint of Grove House?